PRAGUE

 Top Places to Visit in Prague

-Prague, the capital of the Czech Republic, is renowned for its stunning historical architecture and rich cultural history.
-One of the most impressive landmarks is Prague Castle, a UNESCO World Heritage site and one of the largest ancient castles in the world.
-This architectural complex showcases a variety of styles, from Romanesque to Gothic.
-Visitors can explore the stunning St. Vitus Cathedral, the Old Royal Palace, and the enchanting Golden Lane while enjoying panoramic views of the city from its vantage points.
+Prague is celebrated for its historical architecture and deep cultural heritage.
+Its most iconic landmark, Prague Castle, is a UNESCO World Heritage Site and one of the largest castle complexes in the world.
+The site spans multiple architectural periods, ranging from Romanesque to Gothic, and contains several major attractions: St. Vitus Cathedral, the Old Royal Palace, and the charming Golden Lane.
+The castle grounds also offer some of the best panoramic views of the city.

 Must-Try Foods in Prague